electrikmilk/preview-shortcut/README.md

   look like in the Shortcuts app.
 - [ ] Optional components for JS frameworks instead of having to use a DOM selector.

-These are growing pains and are planned to be resolved by version 1.0.
+These are growing pains and are planned to be resolved.

 ## Dependencies